Motorcycle Safety

 Ride Sober

 Try to ride as if nobody driving a car or truck sees you.
 Never assume the right of way.
-When you see another vehicle on the road, ride as if they will do the one thing they should not do, such as pull out in front of you, cross into your lane, run the red light, or rear end you as you slow or stop.
+When you see another vehicle on the road, ride as if they will do the one thing they should not do, such as pull out in front of you, cross into your lane, run the red light, or rear-end you as you slow or stop.
 Learn to yield, even when it is your right not to do so.
 Plan ahead and always leave yourself an escape route.
 Wear bright colors, especially on your helmet and jacket.
 Run your high beam during the day.
 Make an effort to ride in or move to a location where drivers with potentially conflicting courses can see you before they stray in your direction.
-Learn to roll off the throttle because sometimes, it’s best to drop back rather than try to ride around or race past another vehicle.
+Learn to roll off the throttle because sometimes it’s best to drop back rather than try to ride around or race past another vehicle.

 Attorney Billy Johnson